Chin Kaw

-Chin Kaw, also known as Ah Kaw or Ah Caw, (17 July 1865 – 11 April 1922) was a prominent Chinese Australian storekeeper, philanthropist, and mining entrepreneur in Launceston, Tasmania, Australia, who recruited workers from China for the Tasmanian tin-mining industry and thereby helped Chinese immigrants settle in Australia.
+Chin Kaw, also known as Ah Kaw or Ah Caw (17 July 1865 – 11 April 1922), was a prominent Chinese Australian storekeeper, philanthropist, and mining entrepreneur in Launceston, Tasmania, Australia, who recruited workers from China for the Tasmanian tin-mining industry and thereby helped Chinese immigrants settle in Australia.

 Early life

-Ah Kaw was born in Shuihu village, Kaiping district, Taishan county, Guangdong province, China.
-His father Chin Lang Lan was a merchant.
+Ah Kaw was born in Shui-hu village, Kaiping district, Taishan county, Guangdong province, China.
+His father, Chin Lang Lan, was a merchant.
 He came to Australia in 1877.
-Around 1879 he arrived at the Chinese tin-mining community of Thomas's Plains, near Weldborough in north-eastern Tasmania, where his uncle Chin Ah Heang owned a general grocery and herb store.
+Around 1879, he arrived at the Chinese tin-mining community of Thomas's Plains, near Weldborough in north-eastern Tasmania, where his uncle Chin Ah Heang owned a general grocery and herb store.
 He worked in his uncle's store and later took up mineral leases in the area.

 As Tasmania had far less stringent restrictions upon Chinese immigration than other Australian colonies and had less discriminatory attitudes than other colonies, Chin Kaw organised the passage of Chinese labourers who then worked under the tribute system on the tin fields to repay their debts, and those who were naturalised as British subjects in Tasmania were then free to move to other colonies.

 Business Interests

 Ah Kaw moved to Launceston around 1890.
 He was a co-founder in the early 1890s (and eventually sole proprietor) of Sun Hung Ack & Co. in Launceston, which served as a meeting point for the local Chinese community, and pioneered the sale of Tasmanian-grown tobacco.

 Ah Kaw was also a participant in many mining ventures in Tasmania as an investor, and was a founding shareholder of the National Bank of Tasmania.
 Along with future Senator Thomas Bakhap and several other prominent Launceston Chinese merchants, Chin Kaw was in the welcome committee which welcomed the Imperial Chinese Commissioner to Launceston in 1906.